oultrox/EntitasPong/README.md

 Open Questions
 =============
 * I added `ENTITAS_HELP_REQUEST` comments in the code where I have questions about best practices.
-Help? :)
+I created a new <a href= "https://github.com/sschmid/Entitas-CSharp/issues/137">GitHub issue which includes all related code snippets.</P> Please help! :)

 TODO
 =============